munificent/magpie/doc/site/markdown/multimethods.md

     printPoint(x: 1, y: 2, z: 3)

 A record pattern matches as long as the argument has the fields the record requires. *Extra* fields are allowed and ignored, so here both methods match.
+It's also possible for records with the same fields but different field patterns to match:

+    :::magpie
+    def sameGeneration?(a: is Parent, b: is Parent) true
+    end

+    def sameGeneration?(a: is Child, b: is Child) true
+    end

+    def sameGeneration?(a: _, b: _)
+        false
+    end

-The rules for ordering records are a bit subtle.
+Ordering these can be complex, so the linearization rules for records a bit subtle.
 The first requirement is that the records must specify the same fields, or one must be a subset of the other.
 If not, they cannot be ordered and an `AmbiguousMethodError` is [thrown](error-handling.html).

     :::magpie
     def say(x: x)